thorsemi/Development-of-an-advanced-autonomous-twoaxis-solar-tracking-system/README.md

 ### Sponsors
 This project was made possible through the generous support of both national and international companies.
 Their contributions enabled the development of a full-scale prototype by providing essential components, funding, and expertise.
 I am sincerely grateful for their involvement and commitment, which played a crucial role in the successful completion of my bachelor thesis.
+This project received the highest possible grade (12 on the Danish scale, equivalent to an A/A+ in the US/UK system).
+More importantly, it was acknowledged with excellent feedback from both professors, researchers, and industry representatives.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/230a9b36-540c-43ec-a875-e37b6a219dcf" width="650">